KxSystems/docs/docs/wp/iterators/index.md

     Remember which is which by the direction in which the slash leans.

-[**Each Prior**](../../ref/maps.md#each-prior) takes a binary iterable as its argument.
+[**Each Prior**](../../ref/maps.md#each-prior) takes a binary value as its argument.
 The derived function is unary: it applies the binary between each item of a list (or dictionary) and its preceding item.
 The differences between items in a numeric or temporal vector:

 ```q